7 tips to improve your mobile security

 Password-protect your device to avoid your private data and sensitive information from getting compromised.
 Most mobile devices support authentication protocols such as geometrical paths and fingerprint recognition systems.
 This is an easy step, yet it is often overlooked.
 Locking your device with a verification system is the first, simple step towards security.
 In addition, consider using a password management service such as LastPass, for your mobile applications.

-2. Use 2-Step authentication protocols.
+2. Use 2-Step verification protocols.

 Your most private data, such as credit card information or confidential business files, require an additional layer of protection.
-Use 2-Step authentication systems to combine your password with a second element (e.g. a code sent via SMS) to verify your identity.
+Use 2-Step verification systems to combine your password with a second element (e.g. a code sent via SMS) to verify your identity.

 3. Don’t install apps from unreliable sources.